autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-lambda-deployment.md

 ## Reducing the model size to minimize AWS Lambda startup times

+When the Lambda service receives a request to run a function via the Lambda API, the service first prepares an execution environment.
+During this step, the service downloads the code for the function, which is stored in Amazon Elastic Container Registry.
+It then creates an environment with the memory, runtime, and configuration specified.
+Once complete, Lambda runs any initialization code outside of the event handler before finally running the handler code.
+The steps of setting up the environment and the code are frequently referred to as a "cold start".

+After the execution completes, the execution environment is frozen.
+To improve resource management and performance, the Lambda service retains the execution environment for a non-deterministic period of time.
+During this time, if another request arrives for the same function, the service may reuse the environment.
+This second request typically finishes more quickly, since the execution environment already exists and it’s not necessary to download the code and run the initialization code.
+This is called a "warm start".

-Because AutoGluon model and containers are larger than a typical Lambda container, it might take some time (60+ seconds) to boot a new Lambda instance from the cold boot.
+Because AutoGluon containers are larger than a typical Lambda container, it might take some time (60+ seconds) to perform steps required for a "cold start".
 This could be limiting factor when used with latency-sensitive applications.
 To reduce start up times with AWS Lambda it is important to reduce model size to a minimum.
-This can be done by applying  as described in section "Faster presets or hyperparameters" of :ref:`sec_tabularadvanced`:
+This can be done by applying deployment-optimized presets as described in section "Faster presets or hyperparameters" of :ref:`sec_tabularadvanced`:

 ```{.python}
 presets = ['good_quality_faster_inference_only_refit', 'optimize_for_deployment']